centreformicrosimulation/SimPaths/README.md

 ### Forking the Repository

 1. Click the "Fork" button at the top-right corner of this repository.
+2. Untick the `Copy only the main branch` box.
-2. This will create a copy of the repository in your own GitHub account.
+3. This will create a copy of the repository in your own GitHub account.

 ### Setting up your development environment
 1. **Java Development Kit (JDK):** Ensure you have a JDK (Java Development Kit) installed on your system.
 You can download and install the latest version of OpenJDK from [Adoptium](https://adoptium.net/).